-It's anticipated that the above three programs will be consolidated into one program at the end of 2021 - The Commonwealth Psychosocial Support Program.
+In 2021, the above three programs were consolidated into one program - Commonwealth Psychosocial Support Program for people with severe mental illness.

 It has been recognised there are unmet psychosocial needs for people with severe mental illness who are not eligible for assistance through the NDIS, and who are not receiving psychosocial services through National Psychosocial Support Measure programs.
 Due to this, some people may become more vulnerable resulting in exacerbation of issues and higher use of treatment services.